guzzle/guzzle/docs/clients.rst

     This option is only supported when using HTTP/1.1 and must be implemented by the HTTP adapter used by a client.

+.. _custom-options:

 options
 -------

-Associative array of options that are forwarded to a request's configuration collection.
+:Summary: Associative array of options that are forwarded to a request's
+    configuration collection.
 These values are used as configuration options that can be consumed by plugins and adapters.
+:Types: array
+:Default: None

 .. code-block:: php